Beyond Logic and Sequence

 If A equals B and B equals C, you infer that A equals C. Inference for us is a path you walk, step by step, from what you know to what you don’t.
 Logic and sequence.
 Our primal thinking tools.

-BERT, the architecture that proved language understanding was the key to generalization, changed the process of inference.
-It was trained on billions of sentences.
-Every word became a coordinate in a high-dimensional space.
-Relationships between words became measurable distances.
+BERT, the architecture that proved language understanding was the key to generalization, redefined the process of inference.
+It was trained on billions of sentences without any modeling of sequence.
+Logic transformed from sequential algorithms to coordinates in a high-dimensional space.
+Relationships became measurable distances instead of a series of cause and effect.

 Inference stopped being a step-by-step deduction and became a coordinate lookup.